About this Course

 In this module students will learn about the life cycle of the claim from the time its submitted to the time its paid.
 Learn the differences between electronic and paper claims submission.
 Explore the various billing software including the Direct Data Entry (DDE) and MAC portals.
 Will look at the eligibility requirements and different OASIS’s types.
 Students will get an understanding of the 60 day episode life cycle, 30 day periods, form CMS-485, Face to Face requirements, the free software Haven provided by Centers for Medicare, Pro-32 and Medical Services (CMS), and the Home Health Care Survey (HHCAPS).
 Students will learn which documents and clinical documentation are needed before billing can be submitted.
 Discuss how clinical and billing interact and take a look at verbal orders.
 Students will explore the diagnosis codes, revenue codes, HCPCS codes, G codes, Q codes and other billing codes as well as the billing process.

-This module will discuss what is a Request for Anticipated Payment otherwise known as RAP, its purpose, what information is included on the RAP including the use of the Health Insurance Prospective Payment System (HIPPS) codes and the Home Health Resource Group (HHRG) codes.
-Students will learn about how a RAP can be autocanceled and the use of the 47 Code.
+This module will discuss what is an NOA Notice of Election, which is new for 2022, its purpose, what information is included on the NOA including the use of the Health Insurance Prospective Payment System (HIPPS) codes and the Home Health Resource Group (HHRG) codes.
 Students will study the various billing codes including revenue codes.
-Throughout the course students will study different RAP UB04 examples.

 HH07: Final Claim Types